 Peas are very common for being planted on St. Patricks Day.
 However, some people may not be able to plant it because, at that time, snow is probably covering the entirety of their gardens.

 The best time to plant peas is the month of March and April.
-It does have a wide range of temperatures in which you can grow peas; the USDA growing zones are 2 to 11.
+It has a wide range of temperatures where you can grow peas; the USDA growing zones are 2 to 11.

 The soil that’s best for this plant is well-drained and rich in organic matter.